 The federal government is considering ways to change, and has changed, the manner in which healthcare services are paid for in the United States.
 CMS establishes Medicare payment levels for hospitals and physicians on an annual basis, which can increase or decrease payment to such entities.
 CMS, as well as insurers, have increased their efforts to control the cost, utilization and delivery of healthcare services.
 From time to time, the U.S. Congress has considered and implemented changes in the CMS fee schedules in conjunction with budgetary legislation.
 Further reductions of reimbursement by CMS for services or changes in policy regarding coverage of tests or other services provided or other requirements for payment, such as prior authorization or a physician's or qualified practitioner's signature on test/service requisitions, may be implemented from time to time.
 Individual states may also enact legislation that impacts Medicaid payments to hospitals and physicians.
 Reductions in the reimbursement rates and changes in payment policies of other third-party payors may occur as well.
-Similar changes in federal, state, local and third-party payor regulations or policies may negatively affect our business, financial condition and results of operations.
+Similar changes in the past have resulted in reduced payments as well as added costs and have added more complex regulatory and administrative requirements.
+Further changes in federal, state, local and third-party payor regulations or policies may negatively affect our business, financial condition and results of operations.
 Actions by agencies regulating insurance or changes in other laws, regulations, or policies may also negatively affect our business, financial condition and results of operations.